darkeclipz/algorithmic-world-building/README.md

 ![Skeleton](screenshots/skeleton.png)

 An approach for the face would be to map point from a 2D plane onto a 3D face.
-Then apply any rotation to the face, and get the points back to 2D space to draw the properly.
+Then apply any rotation to the face, and get the points back to 2D space to draw them properly.

 ## Joint interpolation